Janice’s story was one I’d heard countless times before.

 Vitamin D deficiency is a widespread problem, especially for those who live in climates where there’s not a lot of sunshine.
 Sun exposure is crucial to the natural production of vitamin D. Consuming vitamin D through the diet is the other way to boost your levels.

-Vitamin D is important in managing the effects of continuous cortisol production, such as is present in adrenal fatigue.
-Excess cortisol production over a long period of time can deteriorate your bone structure, increasing risk of developing osteoporosis.
+Vitamin D is important in managing the effects of continuous cortisol production.
+In addition to leading to the most common symptoms of adrenal fatigue, excess cortisol production over a long period of time can deteriorate your bone structure, increasing risk of developing osteoporosis.

 Symptoms of low levels of vitamin D include depression, fatigue, bone pain, and muscle cramps, aches, and weakness.
 Many people have lower than optimal levels of vitamin D without displaying any symptoms at all, so a blood test might be important in determining if this is a factor in your adrenal dysfunction.